risawitama/verbose-potato/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What did the pirate say on his 80th birthday?
+Aye Matey!